Palitraq/CustomTAB/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing
-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests

 ## Support
 If you encounter any issues or have questions: